-Overnight Oats are perfect for busy mornings, all you need is a 5 minutes prep before going to bed and you can have a delicious, filling, and healthy breakfast the next morning.
+Overnight Oats are perfect for busy mornings, all you need is 5 minutes of prep time before going to bed and you can have a delicious, filling, and healthy breakfast the next morning.

 For every minute spent in organizing, an hour is earned.